A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-To provide a better intuition, we have re-trained the model with a two-dimensional latent space to visualize the aggregate posterior and compare it with the selected core sets.
-Figure \ref{fig:coreset_distribution} shows the latent embedding with the first four CIFAR10 classes.
+\textbf{Intuition behind the strategies:} To provide a better intuition, we have re-trained the model with a two-dimensional latent space to visualize the aggregate posterior and compare it with the selected core sets.
+Figure \ref{fig:coreset_distribution} shows the a CIFAR10 latent embedding for the first four classes (to promote visual clarity).
 The colored points correspond to the embedding of the entire set of data points and the respective curves correspond to kernel density estimates of the aggregate posterior.
 The black crosses indicate the points selected for a small core set of size $200$, i.e. $50$ per class.
 The left panel illustrates the greedy k-center approach, whereas the right panel shows the EVT aggregate posterior based approximation.
-Evidently, the approximation of the distribution is almost impeccable for our proposed approach, with the greedy alternative leaving much to be desired.
-We argue that this is due to the greedy k-center procedure optimizing for a cover based on maximal distances, alas without explicitly replicating the density or taking into account inherently present outliers and unrepresentative examples.
-While this might not be much of an issue for the highly redundant clean MNIST dataset, the arbitrarily collected real world data of the CIFAR10 dataset entails complete failure for the greedy k-center approach.
-In fact, by introducing a few naturally occurring image corruptions, we will show that such lack of robustness can be observed for all but our proposed method in a later section.
-Before we dive into this aspect of robust application in the open world, we first proceed with a quantitative analysis of the active learning perspective.
+Evidently, the approximation of the distribution is adequate for our proposed approach, with the greedy alternative leaving much to be desired.
+We argue that this is due to the greedy k-center procedure optimizing for a cover based on maximal distances.
+Such a procedure does not explicitly replicate the density or take into account inherently present outliers and unrepresentative examples.
+While this quality of fit might not be much of an issue for the highly redundant clean MNIST dataset, the arbitrarily collected real world data of the CIFAR10 dataset entails complete failure for the greedy k-center approach.
+In fact, by introducing a few naturally occurring image corruptions, we will show that such lack of robustness can be observed for all but our proposed method in a later experiment.
+Although an improved distribution fit may thus not be the main goal itself, it seems to be instrumental in improving long-term learning.

-\subsection{Active queries}
+\subsubsection{Active queries}